-(a) FDI up to 74% in publishing scientific/technical and specialty Magazines/periodicals/journals.
+(a) FDI up to 74% in publishing scientific/technical and specialty magazines/periodicals/journals.

-(b) FDI up to 26% in publishing News Papers and Periodicals dealing in News and Current Affairs subject to verification of antecedents of a foreign investor, keeping editorial and management control in the hands of resident Indians and ensuring against dispersal of Indian equity.
-The detailed guidelines had been issued by Ministry of Information and Broadcasting.
+(b) FDI up to 26% in publishing News Papers and Periodicals dealing in News and Current Affairs subject to verification of antecedents of a foreign investor, keeping editorial and management control in the hands of resident Indians and ensuring against the dispersal of Indian equity.
+The detailed guidelines had been issued by the Ministry of Information and Broadcasting.

 a) TV Software Production 100% foreign investment allowed subject to: